To: Article_

 This article is an how I prepared for my autism assessment.
 It may help someone who is wanting to go down that path and wants to do all they can to get the right diagnosis.

 In 2021, at age 63, I had an epiphany that led to the realisation I am autistic.
 It was important to me to be assessed for autism, so I spent a year researching autism extensively and compiled a detailed report based on online tests, my childhood and adult behaviour, and my parents, spouses and own insights about how I presented.
-In November 2022, at 64, I was officially diagnosed with Autism Level 2 and social and general anxiety.
+In November 2022, at 64, I was officially diagnosed with Autism Level 2, social and general anxiety.

 I have always known I was different from most, so this came with relief and made sense of my life.
 However, I went through a stage of grief that I am only discovering this now, and why no one saw the red flags.
 I am still processing acceptance and are in a place where I want to live out my life as mostly reclusive.